It’s my own fault that I was attacked by an alligator this morning.

 He would only show me his eyes and the tip of his snout on Saturday, and that’s usually the most I’ve seen of him.
 He floats about three or four feet off shore.
 When I walk close, he’ll turn toward me but I’ve never been able to disturb him until today.

-I should interject here that this isn’t anything that any of you folks at home should be trying.
+—I should interject here that this isn’t anything that any of you folks at home should be trying.
+Don’t tempt fate by prompting alligator attacks in New Orleans City Park.—

 I get close and he turns.
 I back away.
 We look at each other for awhile.
 I lose interest and walk away.
 This has been our routine for the past week.
 Today was different.